MilesHunter/034GameJam/READMEFORAGENT.md

 When implementing new features, keep these points in mind:

+1. **Stick prefabs per length**
+   - Main scene now expects **one prefab per stick length** (configured in `GameManager.stickPrefabs`).
+   - If you add a new length, you should:
+     - Create a new prefab with correct `Stick` setup and assign it in `stickPrefabs`.
+     - Add that length to `initialStickLengths` / `availableStickLengths` and to `BuildToolbar.stickLengths` if you want it in HUD.

-1. **Selection & Deletion**
+2. **Selection & deletion**
-   - Only `AllocatableBall` and `Stick` are meant to be deletable by the player.
+   - Only `AllocatableBall` and `Stick` are meant to be deletable by the player in main TestScene.
-   - If you introduce a new deletable object type that should work with the Select + X workflow, you must:
+   - If you introduce a new deletable object type that should work with Select/Delete workflows, extend `InteractionManager` accordingly and attach `SelectableOutline`.
-     - Decide how `InteractionManager` discovers and stores its selection.
-     - Attach `SelectableOutline` to it and integrate it into `TryDeleteSelection()`.

-2. **New ball types**
+3. **New ball types**
    - Inherit from `Ball` and override `OnConnectedToInitialChanged` for custom effects.
-   - Add visual feedback via the local `SpriteRenderer` in that override.

-3. **New stick lengths**
-   - Unlock via `GameManager.UnlockStickLength(length)` or prepopulate `availableStickLengths`.
-   - Update `BuildToolbar.stickLengths` if you want them consistently exposed in UI.

 4. **Physics behavior**
-   - Respect the Build vs Simulate modes: any new physics-driven interactions should be disabled in Build mode and re-enabled in Simulate mode, following the patterns in `EnterBuild` / `EnterSimulate`.
+   - Respect the Build vs Simulate modes: any new physics-driven interactions should be disabled in Build mode and re-enabled in Simulate mode, following `EnterBuild` / `EnterSimulate` patterns.

-5. **Runtime sprites & materials**
-   - Prefer using `GameManager.MakeCircleSprite` and `MakeRectSprite` for simple visuals.
-   - If you add new sprite-based objects that should support outlining, attach `SelectableOutline` and ensure they use a standard SpriteRenderer-compatible shader.

-6. **Inventory-aware spawning**
+5. **Inventory-aware spawning**
    - Always check counts via `GameManager.TryConsumeAllocatableBalls` or `TryConsumeGenericStick` (and/or `Backpack`) before spawning new resources.

-This summary should give an AI agent enough structure to locate the right scripts, follow existing patterns, and extend or debug the system without breaking core gameplay loops.
+This summary reflects the current prefab-driven stick system, text-free radial/menu UI, and camera/input behavior, so agents (and humans) can smoothly continue work on this project.